sanjeevrs2000/covplan/README.md

 ## Getting started
 This repository contains a program which generates a guidance trajectory for complete 2D coverage.
 It can be used for operations where complete coverage of an Area of Interest (AoI) is required for various applications.
+It is an updated Python implementation of the method that was presented in [this paper](https://journals.sagepub.com/doi/full/10.5772/56248).
 The package can be installed from PyPi by running `pip install covplan`

-## How to use the program
+## How to use it
 To use the program, run `coverage_path_planner.covplan(input_file, params)`.
 It returns a list of coordinates that compose a path for complete coverage.
 In the input file, describe the boundaries of the AoI using its lat-lon coordinates in the following format:
 ```